Tropical Storm Marco forms, Laura more organized

 Tropical Storm Laura

-Tropical Depression Thirteen was upgraded to a tropical storm Friday morning, receiving the name Laura.
-As of 5 AM, Laura’s winds have weakened to 40 mph with 50 mph gusts.
-It is located 70 miles southeast of San Juan, Puerto Rico.
-It was moving west at 21 mph.
+Tropical Depression Thirteen was upgraded to tropical storm Laura Friday morning.
+As of 11 AM Saturday morning, Laura’s winds have remained at 40 mph with 50 mph gusts.
+It is located 20 miles southwest of Ponce, Puerto Rico.
+It was moving west at 18 mph.

-Laura is better organized this morning with convection now forming around the storm’s center.

-However, if Laura can make it through all of these …, then the storm has a chance of strengthening once in Gulf of Mexico where conditions are very favorable for development.
+However, if Laura can make it through all of this, then the storm has a chance of strengthening once in Gulf of Mexico where conditions are very favorable for development.

 Once in the Gulf of Mexico and maintaining tropical storm strength, Laura will quickly strengthen.
 It is possible it could reach category 1 strength before it makes landfall, most likely along Louisiana coast.